What types of organizations are eligible for grants?

 Are there any special considerations?

-- Organizations are encouraged to partner and collaborate with organizations where there is an overlapping mission or geography.
+- Organizations are encouraged to partner and collaborate with others where there is an overlapping mission or geography.

 - Applicants that demonstrate how they are supporting or serving a need in their community are more likely to be funded.